fabianosrc/TermsrvPatcher/README.md

 ![Environment](https://img.shields.io/badge/Windows-7,%2010,%2011-brightgreen.svg)
 ![license](https://img.shields.io/github/license/fabianomsrc/TermsrvPatcher)

+# Patch on Windows 11 24H2 is not working yet.
+Please be patient...

 Patch termsrv.dll so that multiple remote users can open an RDP session on a non-Windows Server computer

 ## Credits